SyedMuhammadAbis/Coin-Quest-A-3D-Platformer-ProtoType/README.md

 ## 🎯 Overview

-**Florian's 3D Platformer** is a fully-featured 3D platformer game demonstrating advanced Unity game development practices.
+**Coin Quest** is a fully-featured 3D platformer game demonstrating advanced Unity game development practices.
 The project showcases a complete game loop with intuitive player controls, dynamic enemy behaviors, collectible mechanics, and seamless level progression.
 Built with Unity 2022.3.26f1 and Universal Render Pipeline (URP), this game serves as a comprehensive example of modern 3D game development workflows.

 The game features a responsive physics-based movement system, intelligent waypoint-based enemy AI, interactive platform mechanics, and a polished audio-visual experience.
 Each system is modularly designed, making the codebase maintainable and extensible for future enhancements.